supabase/splinter/docs/0003_auth_rls_initplan.md

 ### Rationale

 Row-Level Security (RLS) policies are the mechanism for controlling access to data based on user roles or attributes.
-These policies frequently use the provided helper functions in the `auth` schema including `auth.uid()`, `auth.role()`, `auth.email()`, and `auth.jwt()` to retrieve information about the current querying user.
+These policies frequently use the built-in `current_setting` function and provided helper functions in the `auth` schema including `auth.uid()`, `auth.role()`, `auth.email()`, and `auth.jwt()` to retrieve information about the current querying user.
 Improperly written RLS policies can cause these functions to execute once-per-row, rather than once-per-query.
-While the `auth.<value>()` functions are efficient, if executed once-per-row they can lead to significant performance bottlenecks at scale.
+While the `current_setting()` and `auth.<function_name>()` functions are efficient, if executed once-per-row they can lead to significant performance bottlenecks at scale.

 ### The Performance Issue